Bobby Witt Jr. Player Props: Royals vs. Cardinals

 - The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 26th in MLB.

-- The Cardinals' 4.46 team ERA ranks 20th across all MLB pitching staffs.
+- The Cardinals have a 4.53 team ERA that ranks 22nd among all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 111 home runs (one per game), the fewest in baseball.
+- The Cardinals surrender the first-fewest home runs in baseball (114 total, one per game).

-- Wainwright gets the start for the Cardinals, his 15th of the season.
-He is 3-6 with a 7.81 ERA and 39 strikeouts in 65 2/3 innings pitched.
+- Matz makes the start for the Cardinals, his 17th of the season.
+He is 3-7 with a 3.91 ERA and 93 strikeouts in 99 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Colorado Rockies, when he threw three innings, allowing seven earned runs while giving up nine hits.
+- The lefty last pitched on Saturday against the Colorado Rockies, when he threw six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.